BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 BOTTOM LINE:

-• One cup contains 15 grams, which is equivalent to a small apple or large orange
+• Firstly, one cup contains 15 grams, which is equivalent to a small apple or large orange

 • However, the bioactive compounds in blueberries appear to outweigh any negative impact of the sugar when it comes to blood sugar control